Increasing Challenges Need To Be Met With A Thoughtful Plan

 “As we assist more law firms with their financing needs, we’re constantly reminded how stressful this profession is,” said Richard Silverstein, President of Case Funding Inc., of New York, a specialty finance company which provides working capital loans and financing to contingency fee based law firms.
 “Lawyers are being pressured from many directions to succeed, and without the time to step back, evaluate their business and develop ways to become more effective, they’re always going to be playing catch-up.”

-Silverstein offers a handful of stress reduction suggestions for attorneys:
+Silverstein offers a handful of stress reduction suggestions for the successful attorney :

 1 – Resolve to improve client service and don’t do any of the eleven things that annoy clients the most